 It’s Friday, and ol’ AJ’s knocking off a bit early to enjoy the weather and do a little pickin’.
 Mountain music is one of the finest, most popular traditions of Appalachia, and there’s so much good music stretching back over hundreds of years of Appalachian history that I could write for years and never run out of tunes!

-This week we’re going to be taking a look at “Cumberland Gap”, a song that’s as Appalachian as they come.
+We’re going to be taking a look at “Cumberland Gap”, a song that’s as Appalachian as they come.
 It’s named for the Cumberland Gap region, which stretches across parts of Kentucky, Virginia, and Tennessee.
 The Cumberland Gap passes through a long ridge in the Cumberland Mountains.
 It was already an important thoroughfare used by Native Americans for many years before European settlers arrived, but it started to play a key part for the first settlers in Appalachia after the Transylvania Company of Virginia hired a team of explorers, including the famous frontiersman Daniel Boone, to chart a path and make a road through the trail.
 This became the Wilderness Road, which, along with the competing National Road blazed by George Washington, was the main entrance to Southern Appalachia.
 This opened up Appalachia to the masses for the first time, and soon thousands of settlers began moving to the area.

 “Cumberland Gap” is an old dance song written for the fiddle or banjo.
 The original writer and year it was written is unknown, but it’s thought to have originated as a sped-up version of the old Scottish ballad “Bonnie George Campbell”.
 The first mention of the song comes from Our Southern Highlanders, one of the most famous nonfiction books on the Appalachian area; in it, bear hunter “Little John” Cable leads his group of hunters in playing the song while the party waits for the weather to improve.
 There are many variations on the lyrics, as with many folk songs, but t’s believed that the most common lyrics, which mention “raisin’ Hell in the Cumberland Gap”, refer to the pioneers in the area, as well as the Battle of Cumberland Gap, where the North and South fought for control of the vital region during the Civil War.